 If you're looking for relief from pelvic pain, you may need to know what causes adenomyosis.
 After all, this is a hard-to-diagnose condition, but it could be the cause of your pain.
 Here's the story.

-Adenomyosis is a condition that causes many symptoms—like pelvic pain and heavy bleeding—that mimic fibroid symptoms.
+Adenomyosis is a condition that causes many symptoms—like pelvic pain, bloating, an enlarged uterus, and heavy bleeding—that mimic fibroid symptoms.
 This condition is the result of endometrial cells (from the uterine inner lining) that migrate into the middle, muscular wall of the uterus, the myometrium, where they stay put.
 The newly lodged cells then increase the mass of your uterus.
 And all of these factors trigger symptoms that are also similar to endometriosis.
 (But adenomyosis and endometriosis are two very different conditions.)

 The only way to cure this condition is to undergo a hysterectomy.
 For many women, this will be too drastic an option—especially since we now know that hysterectomies leave women at risk for cardiac and metabolic problems.

 So, while we can’t stop the problem without removing your uterus, we can help manage symptoms with less invasive treatment options.
 The best option for you will depend on the severity of your symptoms and your overall health:

 Are you living with adenomyosis and need pain relief?
 Click here to request an appointment with our Houston area specialists today.
 We are here to help you get back to a pain-free life!

 Please contact our dedicated specialists to schedule a consultation today.